 Joelle was then interviewed (a second time) for State of the Arts NJ with Speranza Theatre Company Artistic Director, Heather Wahl.

-The article and TV segment can be found here:
+The full TV Segment can be found under "Videos".

 The shows are outdoors at various historic locations around Jersey City -- http://speranzatheatrecompany.com/

 • April-May 2020: